 Credit card debt is simply the compound effect working against you!
 We buy something we badly want and couldn’t wait for—and a few months later, when the ‘shininess’ and excitement of it has worn off, we’re still paying for it, often far more than the original price of it.

 6. Change your thinking, change your life.

 There’s a phenomenon called the ‘snap-back’ effect.
-Because of it, regardless of what changes in our life – a change in income, change in relationship or environment – we will always revert back to what our self-image ‘tells’ us we deserve and what we expect from our life.
-Soon enough, our circumstances will change back to what we fundamentally believe about ourselves at a subconscious level.
+Because of it, regardless of what changes in our life—a change in income, change in relationship or environment—we will always revert to what our self-image ‘tells’ us we deserve and what we expect from our life.
+Soon enough, our circumstances will change back to what we believe about ourselves at a subconscious level.

-So, to make lasting change in our lives, we need to first change what we believe about ourselves and how we think.
+So, to change our lives, we need to first change what we believe about ourselves and how we think.

 7. Find a mentor and do what they’re doing.